Mark Hallberg: College career

-Minor-league career
+Minor league career

-The Arizona Diamondbacks selected Hallberg in the ninth round, with the 283rd overall selection, of the 2007 Major League Baseball draft, and he played in Minor League Baseball within the Diamondbacks' farm system.
+The Arizona Diamondbacks selected Hallberg in the ninth round, with the 283rd overall selection, of the 2007 Major League Baseball draft, and he signed for a signing bonus of $95,000 and played in Minor League Baseball within the Diamondbacks' farm system.
 He was the 2008 Hawaii Winter Baseball Most Valuable Player, playing for the West Oahu CaneFires, for whom he batted .362 while playing primarily second base.

 In Hallberg's minor-league career, he played 221 games at second base, 168 games at shortstop, and 121 games at third base.
 In five minor-league seasons, in which he played as high as Triple-A, he batted .277, retiring after a season in which he had a nagging painful throwing arm injury through which he played.

 Coaching and managing career

 After he retired as a player in April 2012, Hallberg coached the River Falls High School baseball team as he finished his Bachelors degree.
-Then Orleans Firebirds of the Cape Cod Baseball League for four seasons.
+From 2014 to 2017, he was assistant coach of the Orleans Firebirds of the Cape Cod Baseball League.
 He coached for the Salem-Keizer Volcanoes in 2018 and was their manager in 2019.
 He previously worked as a teacher and recreational coordinator at the American School of Dubai from 2016-2020.

+San Francisco Giants

 The San Francisco Giants hired Hallberg as an Assistant Coach in 2020, and he was named their Third Base Coach following the 2021 season.

+On November 10, 2023, following the hiring of Matt Williams as the third base coach for the Giants, it was announced that Hallberg would be named first base coach for the 2024 season, replacing Antoan Richardson.

+Minnesota Twins

+On November 14, 2025, Hallberg was hired by the Minnesota Twins as their bench coach.